 Product labeling at DailyMed, National Library of Medicine, NIH

 ||CAS REGISTRY NO

-Burke A, Smyth E, FitzGerald G. Pharmacology of gout.
-In, Brunton LL, Lazo JS, Parker KL, eds.
+Grosser T, Smyth E, FitzGerald GA.
+Pharmacology of gout.
+In, Brunton LL, Chabner BA, Knollman BC, eds.
 Goodman & Gilman's the pharmacological basis of therapeutics.
-11th ed.
-New York: McGraw-Hill, 2006, pp. 706-12.
+12th ed.
+New York: McGraw-Hill, 2011, pp. 994-1004.
 (Textbook of pharmacology and therapeutics).

 Bruce SP.
 Febuxostat: a selective xanthine oxidase inhibitor for the treatment of hyperuricemia and gout.
 Ann Pharmacother 2006; 40: 2187-94.
-PubMed Citation (Review of pharmacology, mechanisms of action, clinical efficacy and side effects of febuxostat: liver test abnormalities occur in 7.5-13.5% on febuxostat compared to 0% on placebo).
+PubMed Citation (Review of pharmacology, mechanisms of action, clinical efficacy and side effects of febuxostat; liver test abnormalities occur in 7.5-13.5% of patients on febuxostat compared to 0% on placebo).

 Yu KH.
 Febuxostat: a novel non-purine selective inhibitor of xanthine oxidase for the treatment of hyperuricemia in gout.
 Recent Pat Inflamm Allergy Drug Discov 2007; 1: 69-75.
 PubMed Citation (Critical review of literature on febuxostat).